VIEW FROM THE COURT

 Solicitor General Elizabeth Prelogar leads a contingent from her office, including Deputy Solicitors General Brian Fletcher and Malcolm Stewart.
 Georgetown University Law Center and its Supreme Court Institute gave a tribute to Stewart, who was been with the Department of Justice for more than 30 years, at its annual end-of-arguments reception in April.

 Justice Elena Kagan gave a rousing and funny tribute focused on Stewart’s passion for the Washington Capitals hockey team.
 (When the Capitals won the Stanley Cup in 2018, and their victory parade was going to march right past Main Justice, I noted that Stewart might be the one in the crowd with a morning coat over his hockey sweater.)
 She described how Stewart coaxed her to join him for the first of several games they attended together, but demanded that Kagan deck herself out in a not-inexpensive Caps jersey.

 As the clock approaches 10 a.m., another couple of high-profile guests arrive.
 Retired Justice Stephen Breyer and his wife, Joanna Breyer, take seats in the VIP section.

 Breyer has been engaged in some major reflection on his career in a series of conversations at George Washington University that began on March 29.
-Jimmy Hoover, the National Law Journal’s new Supreme Court correspondent, had a good story on Breyer’s reflections at Tuesday’s event on the sexism exhibited to female Harvard law students by some professors in the early 1960s.
-There will be three more conversations in the series next fall.
+Jimmy Hoover, the National Law Journal’s new Supreme Court correspondent, had a on Breyer’s reflections at Tuesday’s event on the sexism exhibited to female Harvard law students by some professors in the early 1960s.
+There will be t.

 The justices take the bench, and instead of going right to opinions, Chief Justice John Roberts announces he will read into the record “an exchange of correspondence.”